-The new Porsche Design P6620 Dashboard Chronograph automatic watch is presented in a light-weight titanium case and features the signature simplistic look that we came to love since the industrial design subsidiary of the famous carmaker began to churn out its flawless objects of contemporary art ranging from expensive sunglasses to kitchen appliances that, too, aren’t especially cheap.
+The new Porsche Design P6620 Dashboard Chronograph is presented in a light-weight titanium case and features the signature simplistic look that we came to love since the industrial design subsidiary of the famous carmaker began to churn out its flawless objects of contemporary art ranging from expensive sunglasses to kitchen appliances that, too, aren’t especially cheap.

 First unveiled around ten years ago as a sort of “homage” to the legendary Porsche 911 Carrera sports car, the Porsche Design Dashboard watch was the first timekeeper designed by the Austrian-based studio.

 Sporting a somewhat intimidating black case, the watch was immediately a huge success among thousands of fans of the German carmaker.
 A decade (and many iterations) later, the Austrian brand reintroduces the model in a feather-light titanium body that is more in style with Porsche’s philosophy.

 Although the new Porsche Design P6620 Dashboard Chronograph is available in a dozen variations including a more expensive model in a gold case, it is the all-black PVD-treated model, which is presented both on a caoutchouc strap or titanium bracelet that is of most interest to us.

 As you can see, the watch sports the same minimalistic, even simplistic design that we know by previous versions.
 Surprisingly, unlike some of their earlier models, the watch doesn’t look cheap, although -I must admit that- the matte black PVD treatment somehow flattens the nicely sculpted (or, rather, impeccably CNC-machined) shape of the timekeeper.